 This type of magnesium is a compound of magnesium and malic acid.
 Some evidence suggests that it is highly bioavailable and that people tolerate it well.

 Magnesium citrate is a popular form of magnesium.
-It is often an ingredient in supplements and appears to be easier for the body to absorb than some other forms.
+It is often an ingredient in supplements and appears easier for the body to absorb than other forms.

 Some people use magnesium on the skin.
 The types of magnesium people can use in this way include: